Axway/api-builder-docs/content/en/docs/Developer_Guide/Flows/Manage_Flows/Flow_Examples/Update_a_User.md

 ---
-title: Update a User
+title: Update a user
-linkTitle: Update a User
+linkTitle: Update a user
+description: ADD A DESCRIPTION
 weight: 100
-date: 2021-03-02
+date: 2021-06-22
 ---

 To configure an update a user flow: